DSI-FDI/final-project/dsi_milestone_3.md

 The user will only use the voice to navigate through the application.
 This is challenging but very interesting from the designing point of view.

+**Note:** Because of the pdf avaliable space, some of the sketches could appear in the next page.
+So please, if there is no sketch image in the current page, remember to check the next page to see the sketc.

 ##### Main window

 So the user starts the application with the main view.